Coder12a/pvp_revamped/README.md

 5. Kneecaps stagger the player. **(Slows them down for a short amount of time)**

 #### side related damage.
-When hitting another player an angle.
+When hitting another player at an angle.

 Damage from the:
 1. *Front* gives a damage multipliable. **(Off by default)**